NickRichards13/NickRichards13/README.md

 - 👋 Hi, I’m @NickRichards13
-- 👀 I’m interested in programming in Go, C++, Java, SQL.
+- 👀 I’m interested in programming in Python, Java, Go, SQL.
 - 🌱 I’m currently learning Go, Java.
 - 💞️ I’m looking for cooperation as a developer and I would be interested to try myself in different fields.
 - 📫 How to reach me: ch.nikita1999@mail.ru